Granite Falls Bridge 102 Replacement

 The bridge and corridor provides access to homes, vacation properties, sand and gravel quarries and logging operations as well as many square miles of hiking, camping, and other outdoor recreation activities.
 The Granite Falls Bridge is part of a larger program to increase freight mobility and capacity through the area.

 Phase I: Granite Falls Alternate Route or Quarry Road

 On November 19, 2010, a 1.9-mile truck route that diverts freight traffic around downtown Granite Falls was completed.
 The new alternative route has three roundabouts in contrast to three stop signs and one traffic signal on the old route.
 Truckers save time and gas on this new route, reduce engine emissions and experience a smoother ride, while Granite Falls residents and visitors now enjoy a safer, and pedestrian-friendlier, downtown.

 Phase II: Bridge Replacement

-The current bridge is a two 10 foot lane, 340-foot long, structure built in 1934.
+The current bridge is a two-lane, 10-foot-wide, 340-foot long, structure built in 1934.
 Snohomish County Public Works is planning to replace the bridge when construction funds become available.
 The Phase II Bridge Replacement project has reached a 30% design milestone and is currently on hold until further grant funding becomes available.

 The proposed plan is to construct a new bridge just west (on the downstream side) of the existing bridge.
 The current bridge will remain in place to provide for traffic corridor needs throughout the new construction.
 The proposed bridge replacement is planned as a 351-foot long two span, steel girder bridge; the bridge will have two 15-foot lanes and two sidewalks.